Jannerbey/Plymouth-History-Vault/briefing.md

 Anything unexpected

 Your feedback is gold dust.
-Every message you send genuinely pushes the project forward.
+Every message you send to me genuinely pushes the project forward.

 4. Keep everything private

-You’ll see things the public cannot.
+You’ll see things the public cannot and will not.
 Please don’t share screenshots, details, or anything about the project outside this group.

 📝 How to Send Feedback